Columbus College of Art and Design Overview

 The following chart shows how the online learning population at CCAD has changed over the last few years.

-This is the #2,028 largest growth rate of all schools that are only partially online.
+The average growth rate over the last four years of online students at Columbus College of Art and Design was 22,800.0%.
+This is the #19 largest growth rate of all schools that are mostly online.
 This refers to all students at CCAD regardless of major.

 Columbus College of Art and Design Undergraduate Concentrations

 The table below shows the number of awards for each concentration.